ByAUJay

 2. Zero-Knowledge Proofs (ZKPs)

-- What: Cryptographic proofs that validate user attributes without revealing underlying data.
+- What: Cryptographic proofs that confirm user attributes while keeping the underlying data private.

 - Use Cases: